Child rights advocates ask why state left slain 5-year-old Kansas girl in a clearly unstable home

 TOPEKA, Kan.
 (AP) — Zoey Felix’s short life was filled with turbulence.

 Before the 5-year-old Topeka girl was raped and killed, worried neighbors say they saw her wandering, dirty and hungry.
 Police were called to her home dozens of times.
 Teachers raised alarms when she missed preschool.
-Both parents alleged abuse.
+Records show both parents alleged abuse.
 Zoey’s mom was jailed for a drunken car crash with Zoey in the front seat.
 State welfare officials were notified.

 In September, Zoey and her father moved out, and neighbors believe they began camping in a nearby vacant lot.
-Weeks later, Zoey was killed — efforts to save her in a gas station parking lot were unsuccessful — and Mickel Cherry, a 25-year-old homeless man, was charged in her death.
+Weeks later, Zoey was killed and Mickel Cherry, a 25-year-old homeless man, was charged in her death.

 Public anger over Zoey’s Oct.
 2 death has focused on her parents.
-But child advocates are asking why police and the state’s embattled Department for Children and Families left the bubbly and curious girl in a dangerous environment.
+But child advocates are asking why police and Kansas’ embattled Department for Children and Families left her in a dangerous environment.

 “Our society’s collective failure to support and protect Zoey is heartbreaking and unconscionable,” said Shakti Belway, executive director at the National Center for Youth Law, which sued the state over problems with its child welfare system.